jnozzi/cocoadev.com/markdown/ComponentDevelopment.md

 Here�s a tutorial on developing standalone components with Xcode.
 If you consider this topic just another take on unit testing, so be it, but the primary purpose of this writing is to give a walk through on how to setup a new target for component testing and debugging.

 Xcode is an awesome development environment.
-The most striking new feature is General/FixAndContinue.
+The most striking new feature is FixAndContinue.
 With this advanced debugging technology, developers are now given the ability to modify their code dynamically.
-General/FixAndContinue shortens the time it takes to locate/fix a bug and rebuild/run your source.
+FixAndContinue shortens the time it takes to locate/fix a bug and rebuild/run your source.
 The turnaround times are fast enough to allow coders to seriously reconsider how they approach Mac OS X application development.

 I�m not advocating the merits of trial and error coding.
-Good design should always be a top priority, but General/FixAndContinue adds a new dimension to product development.
-Apple�s first public demonstration of General/FixAndContinue involved user interface debugging.
-There is a QT movie at ADC that shows General/XCode in action.
+Good design should always be a top priority, but FixAndContinue adds a new dimension to product development.
+Apple�s first public demonstration of FixAndContinue involved user interface debugging.
+There is a QT movie at ADC that shows XCode in action.
 I highly recommend watching it.

 This tutorial will expand on Apple�s demo and give a step-by-step guide on setting up a new target application in an EXISTING project.
-The new target will demonstrate how to utilize General/FixAndContinue for the development, testing and debugging of an interface component.
+The new target will demonstrate how to utilize FixAndContinue for the development, testing and debugging of an interface component.

 *Open an EXISTING Cocoa project in Xcode
 *From the Project Menu select �New Target�
-*In the �New Target� dialog, select Cocoa -> Application *Name your new target �General/CustomInterfaceElementTest� *Select the new target from the pulldown menu in the toolbar (see figure below) *In the Group & Files list expand the �Target� group file:///Developer/Documentation/General/DeveloperTools/Conceptual/General/XcodeQuickTour/art/xc_project.gif
+*In the �New Target� dialog, select Cocoa -> Application *Name your new target �CustomInterfaceElementTest� *Select the new target from the pulldown menu in the toolbar (see figure below) *In the Group & Files list expand the �Target� group file:///Developer/Documentation/DeveloperTools/Conceptual/XcodeQuickTour/art/xc_project.gif
-*After expanding the �Target� group you should see a group for �General/CustomInterfaceElementTest� , select this group (make sure this new target group/folder is highlighted before continuing to the next step).
+*After expanding the �Target� group you should see a group for �CustomInterfaceElementTest� , select this group (make sure this new target group/folder is highlighted before continuing to the next step).
-*From the Project Menu select �Get Info�  (make sure the info dialog has, Target �General/CustomInterfaceElementTest�  Info, for its title)
+*From the Project Menu select �Get Info�  (make sure the info dialog has, Target �CustomInterfaceElementTest�  Info, for its title)
-*Click on the Properties tab, enter �General/NSApplication� for Principle Class and then enter �General/MainNIBForCustomInterfaceElementTest�  for Main Nib File
+*Click on the Properties tab, enter �NSApplication� for Principle Class and then enter �MainNIBForCustomInterfaceElementTest�  for Main Nib File
-*Create a new custom view  (File -> New File - > Objective C � General/NSView subview)
-*Name this new custom view �General/CustomViewForCustomInterface� and add this class to your new target (you will be presented with a dialog to select the targets for this class after you have named it, so don�t forget to add this class to your target here)
+*Create a new custom view  (File -> New File - > Objective C � NSView subview) *Name this new custom view �CustomViewForCustomInterface� and add this class to your new target (you will be presented with a dialog to select the targets for this class after you have named it, so don�t forget to add this class to your target here)
 *Add the class to the new target if you forgot to do it in the previous step (Project -> Add Files�) *Add the Cocoa Framework to your target (Project -> Add Frameworks�) *Add the main.m file to your target.
 You should already have a generic main.m file created for the Cocoa Application Target that was part of the initial project, but if you don�t have one, create a new empty file (File -> New -> Empty File in Project) for your project named �main.m�.
 Add this file to the new target (Project -> Add Files�) and update �main.m� with the source below: